qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

 .. note::

- See what some of the configuration options in the Server :ref:`server_env_variables` section.
+ See some of the configuration options in the Server :ref:`server_env_variables` section.

 Let's now create the directories that will store the QGIS Server logs and